-- 1. We would like to procure more Secondary all day response (after September), where there is more value during the day and so daytime tenders would also be welcome. - We need High response throughout the day to meet our minimum dynamic response, however there is more value in this service overnight due to footroom savings and so we would also consider overnight only tenders. - Current operational feedback is that during summer next year we will have a large requirement for overnight and weekend high response.
+- 1. We would like to procure more Secondary all day response, where there is more value during the day and so daytime tenders would also be welcome.
+Where a provider wishes to tender for the whole day we also advise that additional day time and night time tenders are submitted. - We need High response throughout the day to meet our minimum dynamic response, however there is more value in this service overnight due to footroom savings and so we would also consider overnight only tenders. - Current operational feedback is that during summer next year we will have a large requirement for overnight and weekend high response.